adeel26in/dockerpkg/README.md

 cd dockerpkg

-pip install .
+pipx install .

 Uninstall instrcutions:

 If you installed dockerpkg via pip, you can uninstall it easily:

-pip uninstall dockerpkg or pip3 uninstall dockerpkg
+pipx uninstall dockerpkg

+If you also want to unistall GitHub directory run (usually):

+cd
+rm -rf dockerpkg